Nicolae Petrescu-Comnen

 Comnen was assigned to lead Foreign Affairs during the early stages of King Carol II's authoritarian regime.
 His ministerial term was highly turbulent, overlapping with the expansion of Nazi power, Western appeasement, and a sudden deterioration of Romanian–Soviet relations.
 Comnen recognized the Anschluss, helped "liquidate" the Abyssinian question, and tried to obtain guarantees from Romania's hostile neighbors at Bled and Salonika.
-A full crisis followed the Munich Agreement, during which Comnen worked to preserve both a Czechoslovakian state and the Little Entente.
+A full crisis followed the Munich Agreement, during which Comnen worked to preserve both a Czechoslovak state and the Little Entente.
 He tacitly gave the Soviet Air Forces access to Romania's airspace, and refused to participate in a partition of Carpathian Ruthenia.

 Comnen was ultimately deposed by Carol—allegedly, because he had questioned the king's rationale for repressing the rival Iron Guard—and replaced with Grigore Gafencu.
 Again dispatched to the Holy See, he was sacked by a Guardist government after Carol's downfall in 1940.
 He never returned home, but remained in Florence, a supporter of the Allies and agent of the Romanian National Committee.
 As such, Comnen worked with Gafencu in the diaspora movement against Communist Romania.
 Earning accolades for his new contributions as a humanitarian, he published works of recollections and studies in diplomatic history.
 In his last years before his death in Florence, he had turned to promoting a pan-European identity.